AndriianChestnykh/json-solidity/README.md

 ## Features
 - [x] **Support JSON parsing and storage**
-Smart contracts can store JSON objects with a set of name/value pairs of arbitrary pairs quantity and dynamic values length.
+Smart contracts can parse simple JSON data.
+Arbitrary quantity of key:value pairs.
+Dynamic values length.
 At the moment, values can be only strings but not binary (hex) or nested data structure.

 - [x] **On chain access to data structure**
 Logic smart contracts build on top of Storage contract can operate key and values of JSON data in it.